Event-Driven Video Generation: Conclusion

+We introduced Event-Driven Video Generation (EVD), a small modification to pretrained video DiTs that ties latent updates to predicted event activity.
+The main empirical takeaway is that the model does not need a new solver or decoder to reduce several interaction errors: when the event head is trained together with the latent update and used during sampling, EVD improves human preference and automatic dynamics metrics on EVD-Bench while leaving appearance largely unchanged.

-\paragraph{Limitations.} EVD can still fail when the event signal is weak or ambiguous at the model’s operating resolution (e.g., small/occluded contacts, cluttered multi-object interactions, thin fluid effects, or dominant camera motion), which can underdetermine both pseudo-targets and the learned event head.
-Future work may address these regimes by incorporating object-centric or contact-aware representations, stronger motion disentanglement, and higher-resolution latent/video backbones.
+\paragraph{Limitations.} EVD is least reliable when the event is hard to localize at the model's operating resolution: small or occluded contacts, cluttered multi-object interactions, thin fluid effects, or dominant camera motion.
+In those cases, both the pseudo-targets and the learned event head can become ambiguous, and the gate may either suppress useful motion or allow unrelated motion through.
+Future work should make the event signal more object- and contact-aware, and may also benefit from stronger motion disentanglement or higher-resolution latent/video backbones.